It’s a beautiful day to talk about the many potential health benefits of anise.

 These are fantastic medicinal effects of anise, but more studies on this in humans should still be made to make the results more concrete and viable.

-15. May Help Relieve Menopause Symptoms
+15. Helps Relieve Menopause Symptoms

 If you’re experiencing menopausal symptoms like dry skin, fatigue, and hot flashes, you may want to consume more anise seeds.